Understanding RC Helicopter Lift

 Under-Cambered Rotor Blades Used On This Micro Coaxial RC HelicopterUnder-Cambered Rotor Blades Used On This Micro Coaxial RC Helicopter

-In our helicopter hobby, most fixed pitched helicopters (like our little micro coaxial above) will use under-cambered airfoils to create the most amount of lift for the amount of power available.
-As a result, smaller motors/batteries can be used for longer flight times and lighter helicopters.
-This is a good compromise seeing that fixed pitched helis can’t sustain inverted flight anyways.
+In our helicopter hobby, most fixed pitched helicopters (like our little micro coaxial above) will use under-cambered airfoils to create the most amount of lift for the low amount of power available.

 The speed of these fixed pitched blades is altered by you the pilot, to adjust how much lift is produced.
 Faster head speed - more lift.
 Slower head speed - less lift.

-Lift control by way of rotor speed adjustment can be somewhat vague, and imprecise because motors and rotors can't speed up and slow down instantaneously.
+Lift control by way of rotor speed adjustment is somewhat vague and imprecise because motors and rotors can't speed up and slow down instantaneously.

 So...
 If you have a fixed pitch RC helicopter that won't lift off, the problem is not enough rotor speed.
 Some common things to check: